mmmfang/nonprofit-microsite/README.md

-This is a Bootstrap site based on City Bar Justice Center.
-A microsite.
+This is a Bootstrapped microsite for the City Bar Justice Center - Legal Clinic for the Homeless.
+The campaign is based on the "Walk a Mile in their Shoes" report.